Hiroki111/java-microservice/README.md

 To access protected endpoints:

-1. Start Keycloak by `helm install keycloak <directory-of-keycloak>`
+1. Start Keycloak by `helm install keycloak bitnami/keycloak --version 25.1.2  --values helm/external/keycloak/values.yaml`
 2. Check if `keycloak` Kubernetes service is running by `kubectl get svc`
 3. If `keycloak` is running, do port-forwarding (e.g., If the ports are `80:30510/TCP`, run `kubectl port-forward svc/keycloak 7080:80` where 7080 is any available port)
 4. Open the admin console (e.g., `http://localhost:7080/admin/master/console/`)